-5 Smith Court, a three-story building with reddish-brown clapboard siding, was constructed within the first decade of the 19th century.
-It passed through the hands of several owners, both black and white, prior to 1849.
+5 Smith Court, built in the early 1800s, passed through the hands of several owners, both Black and White, prior to 1849.
 Peter Wilcox, his wife Chloe, and their five children lived here between 1813 and 1815.
-This family was part of a group that migrated with mariner Paul Cuffe to Sierra Leone.
-In 1849 the property was sold to George Washington, who had previously resided at 3 Smith Court.
-Washington was a deacon at the First Independent Baptist Church (a.k.a.
-African Baptist Church).
-He was born in Massachusetts in 1795 and worked at various times as a bootblack and as a waiter.
+The Wilcox family joined with others that migrated with mariner Paul Cuffe to Sierra Leone.
+In 1849, George Washington, who previously resided at 3 Smith Court, purchased the home.
+Born in Massachusetts in 1795, Washington worked as a bootblack and waiter.
+He also served as a deacon at the First Independent Baptist Church at the African Meeting House.
 Washington and his wife Rachel had ten children between 1832 and 1848.
-As was common, this large household also took in boarders, including an Irish-born laborer named Patrick Barnes.
-Although George Washington died in 1871, this house remained in his family until 1917.
+They also took in boarders, including an Irish-born laborer named Patrick Barnes.
+Although George Washington died in 1871, this house remained in his family until 1917.2

-7 Smith Court, a two-story home with light blue clapboard siding, was constructed in the early 19th century as an income property for a lawyer.
-African American Joseph E. Scarlett owned this building from 1857 until his death in 1898.
-Scarlett, who lived across the street at 2 Smith Court, mostly rented 7 Smith Court to other African Americans.
-This practice was started as early as 1822 by 7 Smith Court’s previous owner, the white merchant Elihu Bates.
-Tenants of this property included laborer Phillip Johnson and mariners Warner Hicks and Robert Osborn; few residents stayed longer than three years at this property.
+7 Smith Court, constructed in the early 1800s, had a series of owners, including African American mariner Peter Guss and later the White merchant Elihu Bates, who began renting to Black tenants in 1822.
+In 1857, Bates’ children sold the property to Joseph E. Scarlett, an African American chimneysweep and later a clothing dealer.
+Though he never lived here, Scarlett owned this building from 1857 until his death in 1898.
+He lived across the street at 2 Smith Court and mostly rented 7 Smith Court to other African Americans.
+Tenants of this property included laborer Phillip Johnson and mariners Warner Hicks and Robert Osborn.
+Few residents stayed longer than three years at this property.3

 Grover, Kathryn.
 Make a Way Somehow: African Americans in a Northern Community.
 Syracuse, NY: Syracuse University Press, 1994.